Deputy District Nurse | Central and North West London NHS Foundation Trust

 Overview

-The successful candidate will support the DN Team Leader with leadership initiatives including caseload and staff management within the District Nurse Service structure.
-Depending on demand, the post holder will support new initiatives including post-Covid business as usual.
-You will also complete home visits to provide nursing care, as well as complex patient management and support.
-The post requires working weekends on a rotational basis to coordinate weekend working across the locality.
-There is 1 x 9 month secondment Band 6 Deputy District Nurse opportunity within the Hillingdon District Nursing team.
+The successful candidate will be required to support the DN Team Leader with leadership initiatives including caseload and staff management within the District Nurse Service structure.
+Depending on the demand of service, the post holder will be expected to support with any new initiatives including post Covid business as usual.
+You will also be required to complete home visits to provide nursing care, as well as providing complex patient management and support.

-In Hillingdon we are proud of the community service we offer and expect a lot from our nurses.
+In Hillingdon we are proud of the community service we offer and we expect a lot from our nurses.
 We want you to be kind, compassionate, clinically skilled and able to put the needs of patients first.

 Responsibilities